 A Banging Good Guide to Quality Loot and Plunder

 Here’s how I’ve broken things down.
 I’ll try to figure out a way to also group gifts by type.

 Tactical Gifts $25 and Under

 1. GAT Monkey Sling Keeper (~$10)

-This might seem silly but it’s not — and for 10 bucks, would it even matter?
+This might seem silly, but it’s not — and for 10 bucks, would it even matter?
 This is a package of 3 sling-keepers from Gat Monkey.
-Essentially they’re just loops of shock cord with a hook on them: basically little bungee cords.
+Essentially, they’re just loops of shock cords with a hook on them: basically little bungee cords.

 Ask me how I know.